Tag: East Sea

 The Most Difficult Times: Sweeping for Mines

-Henry Kosters explains that the process of sweeping for mines and removing one from a river were the most memorable, scariest times he experienced during the war.
-He describes the process of sweeping for three different types of mines: contact, magnetic and a type of mine that sensed the vibration of passing ships.
-He goes on to describe the process of finding the mines and bringing them to the surface of the water.
+Henry Kosters shares that the process of sweeping for mines and removing one from a river were the most memorable and scariest time he experienced during the war.
+He describes the process of sweeping for three different types of mines: contact, magnetic, and a type of mine that sensed the vibration of passing ships.
+He recounts the process of finding the mines and bringing them to the surface of the water.